Click Here to WhatsApp Us for Business Inquiries.

 The business centre staff greet inspectors, verify your company registration, show your dedicated office space with nameplate, and provide your contact information.
 You may need to respond to inspectors or provide documentation within a specified timeframe.

 No. Most business centres complete setup remotely.
 You sign agreements electronically and submit documents by email.
 The business centre assigns your office space, installs your nameplate, and manages the premises on your behalf.
-Physical presence is not required for the initial setup.
+See the full company formation process for details on remote setup.

 Yes.
 Your virtual office address is your official commercial address.
 Use it on your website, business cards, contracts, invoices, and all official correspondence.
 It includes building number, road number, block number, and office number.